MCV-2024-C1-Project/Team3/README.md

-# Content Based Image Retrieval (CBIR)
+# Content Based Image Retrieval

-This project implements a **Content Based Image Retrieval (CBIR)** system that searches for similar images based on color descriptors.
+This project implements a **Content Based Image Retrieval** system that searches for similar images based on color descriptors.
 The system is developed in Python as part of the course "Introduction to Human and Computer Vision."

 ## Project Structure